Bill Payment Frequently Asked Questions

 To close your Bill Payment account, you may contact your nearest First Bank Kansas location during regular business hours.
-If do not access your bill payment account or make payments with it, your bill payment account with be deactivated after 90 days.
+If you do not access your bill payment account or make payments with it, your bill payment account will be deactivated after 90 days.

 How do I view my payment history?